1. CAN WE WALK TO THE

 carport area or on grounds.
 (One young couple in carport explained their

 nudity this way "We're from California!"
 Huh?
 Give me a

 our place is supportive of traditional family bonds.
-I use words 'traditional' and 'family' and 'honeymoon' in
+We use words 'traditional' and 'family' and 'honeymoon' in

 We have one neighbor behind bamboo, maybe 150 feet away.
+We almost never here them except if they mow lawn.
 Basically no neighbors.
-We hear crickets, frogs, dogs sometimes, chickens sometimes, wind sometimes, rain sometimes, waves in winter.
+We hear crickets, bull frogs but rarely due to recent hunting, toads in season (the night woodpeckers), dogs sometimes, chickens (the Official County Bird), wind sometimes, rain sometimes, waves in winter, sometimes us playing instruments.

 If you are from